 Housing & room selection for transfer Honors College students

-Incoming Honors College students transferring from other institutions must fill out a housing request form located in myResLife.
+Incoming Honors College students transferring from other institutions who are under 20 the first day of classes are required to live on campus for two semesters and will be contacted by Residential Life to complete a housing and meal plan contract.
+Transfer students over 20 are not required to live on campus or guaranteed housing and must fill out a housing request form located in myResLife to indicate they want on-campus housing.
 Students who are eligible for on-campus housing can request to live in University Heights North, and will be placed on a space-available basis.
 For more information on housing for transfer students, e-mail email@example.com.

-All Honors College students who live in University Heights are subject to the good standing policies related to the Honors College academic and residential living/learning expectations.
-In order to qualify for the room selection process in University Heights for an upcoming academic year, a student must:
+All Honors College students who live in Honors learning communities are subject to the good standing policies related to the Honors College academic and residential living/learning expectations.
+In order to qualify for the room selection process in an Honors learning community for an upcoming academic year, a student must:

 - Be in good academic standing: Have a 3.2 GPA (or be working closely with Honors College advisors to obtain a 3.2 GPA by the end of the semester).